What are custom feeds and why should you care?

 NOTE: Please read here more about how we define the location of the lead.

-Use the page title (Slip-On Sneakers: Washable Slip-On Sneakers) or page URL (shoes.com/slip-on-sneakers) filter if your site dealt with shoes and different teams focused on individual styles
+Use the page title (Slip-On Sneakers: Washable Slip-On Sneakers) or page URL (shoes.com/slip-on-sneakers) to filter if your site deals with shoes and different teams focused on individual styles

 Use the source/medium as a filter